mjschultz/django-tastefulpy/docs/debugging.rst

 You can view full schema for your resource through :ref:`schema-inspection`.

-In general, Tastypie will accept resources in the same format as it gives you.
+In general, Tastefulpy will accept resources in the same format as it gives you.
 This means that you can see what any POST or PUT should look like by performing a GET of that resource.